nehanawar025/Sales_Dasboard/README.md

-# Sales Dasboard using PowerBI
+# Superstore Sales Dasboard using PowerBI

 <b>You can watch the video here-></b> <br><br>